PG Credit Advanced Clinical Skills (Short Course) / Overview

 UK/EU students (per annum): £2,400 per 30 credit unit

-Students starting this course and/or the PGCert in Advanced Specialist Training in Emergency Medicine in February 2018 or September 2018 who work in the north-west will have their tuition fees paid in full by Health Education England North West.
+Students starting this course and/or the PGCert in Advanced Specialist Training in Emergency Medicine in September 2018 or February 2019 who work in the north-west will have their tuition fees paid in full by Health Education North West.

 This is as part of a funding initiative to develop the role of pharmacists in the emergency department.
-Applications from pharmacists working in emergency medicine, acute medicine or urgent care settings in primary or secondary care, rather than the emergency department, may also be eligible for funding for the course.
-In addition, there is some additional funding available to backfill for students' time for undertaking either course.
+Applications from pharmacists working in emergency medicine based in acute medical areas, rather than the emergency department, may also be eligible for funding for the course.
+In addition, there is some additional funding available for acute trusts to backfill for students' time for undertaking either course.

 - Academic department